kubajj/Computatis/website/components/linear-equation.md

 # linear-equation

-Task to practice the solution of liear equations.
+Task to practice the solution of linear equations.

 ## Methods